-Teresa Bill Queen Lili'uokalani Center for Student Services, Office 211 2600 Campus Road Honolulu, HI 96822 (808) 956-8059 email: gotkids@hawaii.edu
+Teresa Bill Queen Lili'uokalani Center for Student Services, Office 211 2600 Campus Road Honolulu, HI 96822 (808) 956-8059 email: qotkids@hawaii.edu web: manoa.hawaii.edu/studentparents/

 Counseling and Student Development Center (CSDC)

 The Counseling and Student Development Center (CSDC) offers support to UHM students, staff, and faculty to assist with personal, academic, and career concerns.
 All services are confidential and most are free of charge for Mānoa students.
 They also offer free consultation to faculty and staff on personal and student-related issues as well.
 CSDC office hours are from 8:00 a.m. to 4:30 p.m., Monday through Friday.
 They also offer immediate walk in appointments for urgent or emergency/crisis services during their regular daily hours.